 How to buy UMA online

-The page will explain the key things you need to understand before you invest in UMA.
-We start by explaining what UMA is and how it works, before taking a detailed look at how to buy UMA and where to buy UMA.
+The page explains the key things you need to understand before you invest in UMA.
+We start by explaining what UMA is and how it works, before taking a detailed look at how to buy UMA coin.

 Compare where to buy UMA, and open an account

 If you are ready to invest and want to know where to buy UMA coin online, we have got you covered.
 Click on any of the links below to sign up to one of the best online brokers.
 Otherwise, to learn more about UMA, simply scroll down this page.

 UMA stands for universal market access, and it is a project built on Ethereum that is designed to allow any user to trade whatever asset they want to, regardless of their geographical location.
 The platform’s native token, UMA, is key to achieving its aim of providing market freedom to all and is used to fulfill price requests.

 The focus is on derivatives: contracts between two or more parties about a particular assets price movements, which are advantageous because investors can gain exposure to the price of an asset without having to own it outright.
 Due to complex legal regulations and frameworks, derivatives have traditionally been inaccessible to retail investors, instead being restricted to institutional investors.
 However, UMA opens up the over $500 trillion derivatives market to the decentralised world.

 Users are able to create synthetic assets that represent real-world assets like commodities, fiat currencies, and stocks.
 Investors can gain exposure to centralised assets with a decentralised investment: an innovative way of approaching market access that attempts to level the investment playing field for all parties.
 This gives UMA a distinct first-mover advantage.